mradul-001/verba/assignments/README.md

     For a detailed understanding of the architecture of Wav2Vec2.0, refer to this article: **[An Illustrated Tour of Wav2vec 2.0](https://jonathanbgn.com/2021/09/30/illustrated-wav2vec-2.html)**

+Here is a brief overview of what exactly you are required to do:

+1. Import the necessary libraries.
+Use `transformers` library to import `TFWav2Vec2ForCTC` and `Wav2Vec2Tokenizer` classes.

+2. Make instances of the **Wav2Vec** model and **Wav2Vec2Tokenizer** tokenizer.

+3. **Audio Preprocessing**:
+    - Load the audio files.
+    - Resample them to a sample rate of 16000 (this specific sr is required by Wav2Vec model).
+    - Normalize the audio.
+        > There are some reasons we are normalizing the audio file:
+        > - Wav2Vec2.0 is trained on audio data that is normalized.
+Feeding unnormalized audio may lead to poor results.
+        > - Raw audios can have amplitudes exceeding the maximum allowable range.
+This could lead to distortion during processing.
+    - Tokenize the audios.
+    - Make predictions.
+    - Decode predictions to get the transcripts.

+> There is no need to fine tune the model.
+After following these steps, you should get nice results.

 ## Assignment - 01
 ### Sentiment Analysis